BigSmoKe07/vorp_hunting/README.md

-vorp_hunting with more that 150 skinable animals no items needed to add on database
+vorp_hunting with more than 150 skinable animals no items needed to add on database
 Replace the Config.lua in vorp_hunting